lukso-network/docs/docs/learn/digital-assets/getting-started.md

 :::success

-To pay for the deployment fees of the accounts, you will need LYXt or LYX.
-For the testnet, you can request LYXt from the [LUKSO Testnet faucet](https://faucet.testnet.lukso.network/)
+To pay for the gas deployment fees, you will need LYXt.
+You can request LYXt from the [LUKSO Testnet faucet](https://faucet.testnet.lukso.network/).

 :::